obfuscar/docs/getting-started/configuration.rst

 RenameEvents        Whether to rename events.
 RenameFields        Whether to rename fields (2.2.0+).
 KeepPublicApi       Whether to exclude public types and type members from obfuscation.
-HidePrivateApi      Whether to exclude private types and type members from obfuscation.
+HidePrivateApi      Whether to include private types and type members from obfuscation.
 ReuseNames          Whether to reuse obfuscated names.
 UseUnicodeNames     Whether to use Unicode characters as obfuscated names.
 UseKoreanNames      Whether to use Korean characters as obfuscated names.